-A Thought from Interim Director of Missions / Moderator Barry
+A Word from Your Interim Director of Missions / Moderator Barry

 Mt Salem-Wyaconda Southern Baptist Association